 One of our favorite tricks with braided line is to reverse the line after a season or two to get more mileage out of it.
 Simply take the end of the line and attach it to the spool of another reel, and reel it up.
 This essentially takes the line end from the bottom of the previous reel and reverses it so the used line is on the bottom of the other reel’s spool.
 This effectively gives you a brand new and fresh line by simply reversing the ends.

-The one takeaway we want to leave you with is to know the properties of all three line types and then you can make an informed choice on the best line for bass fishing in a variety of circumstances.
-This will change with the situation and some days you’ll probably use all three types of line.
+The one takeaway we want to leave you with is to know the properties of all three line types, and then you can make an informed choice on the best line for fishing for bass in a variety of circumstances.
+This will change with the situation, and some days you’ll probably use all three types of lines.
 Adapt and experiment – it will make you a better angler.